z-aki/z-aki.github.io/docs/vuln/posts/cioins.md

   updated: 2025-08-13
 ---

 Council of Insurance Ombudsman CIOINS website (<https://cioins.co.in>) had numerouos vulnerabilities covering several OWASP TOP 10 categories in 2024.
-After reporting (they don't have a direct email for this (they denied this information in the [RTI](../../rti/posts/cioins.md))), they simply masked the issue with bogus encryption with key exposed in the front-end source code.
+After reporting it to CERT-in (they don't have a direct email for this (they denied this information in the [RTI](../../rti/posts/cioins.md))), they simply masked the issue with bogus encryption with key exposed in the front-end source code.

 After a followup, a proper fix was implemented but with significant delay.